VParton/bbccIR/README.md

 ### `state_fte`

-The `state_fte` function will calculate and disaggrate state FTE by student intent for a given year quarter.
+The `state_fte` function will calculate and disintegrate state FTE by student intent for a given year quarter.
 This function is accessing data from the local ods and will change daily when viewing current quarter state FTEs.
 As for previous years the FTEs will be static and will not